HigherOrderCO/Kind/README.md

 Type `fm Docs.bool_test_0`.
 This will output `(true) (false) false`, which is the internal lambda-encoded representation of `Bool.false` (more on that later).
 A last alternative would be to type `fmcio Docs.bool_test_1`.
-Since the program isn't of type `IO`, it will output the compiled JavaScript representation of `Bool.false`.
+Since the program isn't of type `SimpleIO`, it will output the compiled JavaScript representation of `Bool.false`.
 In this case, just `false`, but could be a JS object or function.

 A Bool theorem